AshishKapoor/sales/README.md

 # 🚀 Create DRF App

-A modern Django project blueprint designed with developer productivity and best practices in mind.
+A DRF designed with developer productivity and best practices in mind.

 ## 🧩 Features